limboniatech/limbonia-database/README.md

-# limbonia
+# limbonia-database
-This repository contains all Limbonia code that hasn't been / can't be broken out into sub-projects
+This repository contains all basic Limbonia database wrapper code

 ## TODO
 Write out the rest of the documentation...